 Photos are one of the most important elements when it comes to listing a property.
 But what shots are must-haves and what are nice to have?

-They’re essential to piquing interest and booking those all important viewings, but it’s not always easy to get it right.
+They’re essential to piquing interest and booking those all-important viewings, but it’s not always easy to get it right.
 Let’s take a look at what makes a perfect set of property photos.

 Is it okay to post a listing without photos?